 Misc.: 1/2 tab Irish moss @ 5 min

-- Brewed on February 11th, 2014, by myself.
-70-minute mash with 13 L of strike water, mashed in at target temp of 148 F. Mashed-out for 10 minutes with 7.8 L of boiling water, resulting temp 165 F. Sparged with ~4.25 gallons of 168 F water for final volume of slightly of ~7.25 gallons.
+- Brewed on March 26th, 2014, by myself.
+50-minute mash with 13.5 L of strike water, mashed in at target temp of 152 F. Mashed-out for 10 minutes with 6.5 L of boiling water, resulting temp 165 F. Sparged with ~4.5 gallons of 168 F water for final volume of ~7.25 gallons.

-- SG high at 1.046 (target 1.044).
+- SG a bit high at 1.044 (target 1.043).
 90-minute boil.
-Final volume ~5.75 gallons.
-Chilled down to 55 F, then poured/filtered into Better Bottle.
-OG a bit high at 1.060.
-Set BB in fermentation chamber with temp set at 46 F. After about 6 hours, temp had dropped to 46 F. Aerated with 120 seconds of pure O2, pitched yeast slurry.
-Placed BB back in fermentation chamber with temp set at 50 F.
+Final volume ~5.5 gallons.
+Chilled down to 64 F, then poured into Better Bottle.
+OG high at 1.060.
+Aerated with 75 seconds of pure O2, pitched smackpack.
+Placed BB in room with ambient temp at 68 F.